fordlaturnas/fordlaturnas-js-mini-project/README.md

-# My Compilation of JavaScript Mini Projects
+# My Compilation of JavaScript Small Projects
 By Ford Laturnas